nyando/biletado-assets/README.md

 Connections are handled with the `r2d2` library, which allows for creation of a thread pool to handle incoming requests, so that connections are not created and destroyed for every request.
+Functionality for establishing a database connection is located in the `db::dbconn` submodule.
 `models` contains the native Rust structures corresponding to the database objects.
 `schema` contains the corresponding database schema for the `assets` relations.

-The CRUD functionality relating to the `assets` API is implemented in the `crud` submodule of the `db` module.
+The CRUD functionality relating to the `assets` API is implemented in the `db::crud` submodule.
 The functionality is split by the object type (`building`, `storey`, and `room`).
 An analogous separation happens in the client-facing `api` module.